 The Company uses the revaluation model of measurement of land, buildings and other assets.
-The Company has engaged with independent expert valuers to determine the fair value of its land and buildings.
+The Company has engaged with independent expert valuers to determine the fair value of its land and buildings and other assets.
 Fair value is determined by reference to market-based evidence of transaction prices for similar properties.
 Valuations are based on open market prices, adjusted for any difference in the nature, location, or condition of the specific property.
 These valuation techniques that are appropriate in the circumstances and for which sufficient data is available to measure fair value, maximizing the use of relevant observable inputs and minimizing the use of unobservable inputs.
-The date of the most recent revaluation was carried out on 31st December 2016.
-As a result of the COVID-19 outbreak in Sri Lanka during the year ended 31st March 2021, a reassessment of the valuation was obtained by the same independent professional valuers who determined no significant change to the revalued carrying amount provided as at 31st December 2016.
+The date of the most recent revaluation was carried out on 31st December 2021.

-NOTES TO THE FINANCIAL STATEMENTS

-AS AT 31ST MARCH 2021
+NOTES TO THE FINANCIAL STATEMENTS AS AT 31ST MARCH 2022